Ruth E. Franklin’s “Bonnaz” Embroidery Career

 Artistic Touch on Broadway Ave.

-Early mail-order forms and advertisements list 9534 S. Broadway, St. Louis, MO 63125.
-A revised order form date-stamped March 1991 still uses this address, indicating that 9534 was the primary location throughout the late 1980s.
+Mail-order forms and advertisements list 9724 S. Broadway, St. Louis, MO 63125.
+A revised order form date-stamped March 1991 still uses this address, indicating that 9724 was the primary location of Artistic Touch throughout the 80s.

-Former student Bonnie Williams recalled her workshop in 1979.
-“While she was still in St Louis she had a building where the main floor was where all of her machines were along with a kitchen area and a small bedroom.
-The basement was where she had her screen printing equipment.”
+Former student Bonnie Williams recalled her workshop in 1987-88: “While she was still in St. Louis, she had a building where the main floor was where all of her machines were, along with a kitchen area and a small bedroom.
+The basement was where she had her screen printing equipment … there was a second story that had two bedrooms and a bathroom - that is where my husband and I stayed when we went there for the five-day class.
+Ruth slept in the small room on the main level.

-A 1992–93 Artistic Touch price list for athletic supplies notes a move three blocks down Broadway, listing the business at 9724 S. Broadway, St. Louis, MO 63125, and advertising “over forty-five years in the embroidery business.”
+A 1992–93 Artistic Touch price list for athletic supplies notes a mailing address three blocks down S. Broadway, listing the business at 9534 S. Broadway, St. Louis, MO 63125, and advertising “over forty-five years in the embroidery business.”
+[6]

 Addresses & Listings